SAP-samples/abap-cheat-sheets/README.md

 6. Choose `Next`.

-7. On the *Branch and Package Selection* screen, insert the name of the created package (e. g. `ZABAP_CHEAT_SHEETS`) in the `Package` field.
+7. On the *Branch and Package Selection* screen, enter the name of the created package (for example, `ZABAP_CHEAT_SHEETS`) in the `Package` field.
 8. Choose `Next`.
-9. On the *Select Transport Request* screen, select the created transport request suitable for demo content and choose `Finish` to link the Git repository to your ABAP cloud project.
-If the created package is already assigned to a transport request for the demo content and a message that an object is already locked in a transport request is displayed, choose `Finish`, too.
+9. On the *Select Transport Request* screen, select the created transport request that is suitable for the demo content and choose `Finish` to link the Git repository to your ABAP cloud project.
+If the created package is already assigned to a transport request for the demo content, and a message appears that an object is already locked in a transport request, choose `Finish`, too.
 10. In the *abapGit Repositories* view, filter for your package.
-The repository appears in the *abapGit Repositories* view with status <em>Linked</em>.
+The repository appears in the *abapGit Repositories* view with the status <em>Linked</em>.
-11. Right-click the new abapGit repository and choose `Pull...` to start the cloning of the repository contents.
+11. Right-click on the new abapGit repository and choose `Pull...` to start the cloning of the repository contents.
 12. On the *Branch and Package Selection* screen, choose `Next`.
-13. If the *Locally Modified Object* screen is displayed, select the objects (for example, the package to automatically select all artifacts) in the list and choose `Next`.
+13. If the *Locally Modified Object* screen is displayed, select the objects (for example, the package to automatically select all artifacts) from the list and choose `Next`.
 14. On the next screen, select a transport request and choose `Finish`.
-Same as above, if an *object already locked* message is displayed, choose `Finish`, too.
+Same as above, if an *object already locked* message is displayed, choose `Finish` as well.
 The status in the *abapGit Repositories* view changes to <em>Pull running...</em>.
-Note that the pull run may take a few minutes.
+Note that the pull run may take several minutes.
-15. Once the cloning has finished, the status is set to `Pulled Successfully`.
-You might need to refresh the `abapGit Repositories` view to see the progress of the import.
-To do so, choose the icon for refreshing (`Refresh`) in the top right corner of the view.
+15. Once the cloning is complete, the status changes to `Pulled Successfully`.
+You may need to refresh the `abapGit Repositories` view to see the progress of the import.
+To do this, choose the  `Refresh` icon in the upper right corner of the view.
 16. Refresh your project tree.
-E. g. in ADT, right-click the package and choose `Refresh` or `F5`.
-The package should contain all artifacts from the GitHub repository.
+For example, in ADT, right-click the package and choose `Refresh` or `F5`.
+The package should contain all the artifacts from the GitHub repository.
 17. Make sure that all artifacts are active.
 To activate all inactive development objects, choose the `Activate all inactive ABAP development objects` button from the menu (or choose `CTRL+Shift+F3`).
 </details>